llinda/pixelpy/README.md

 - Saves coordinate information in computer-readable format

 ##Disclaimer
-Not sure how easy or difficult this would be to get working on a windows computer.
 There's also no memory component of this program -- it will NOT remember whether you have already labeled part or all of an image.
 If you stop halfway, you'll have to remember it yourself for now.